tobibechtold/react-webpack-starter/README.md

 1. Clone the repository and set your project name
 ```git clone https://github.com/tobibechtold/react-webpack-starter.git myApp````
 2. Change the remote repository to your own repository
 ```git remote set-url origin https://github.com/USERNAME/OTHERREPOSITORY.git```

-3. Edit the package.json to your preferences
+3. Push everything to your new remote (you can verify the correct remote is being used by running `git remote -v)
+4. Run `npm install`

-To start the webpack-dev-server just execute `npm start`
+5. Run `npm start` to start the webpack-dev-server

-To view the sample application just browse to `http://localhost:8080/webpack-dev-server/`
+6. Visit `http://localhost:8080/webpack-dev-server/` to see the sample Hello World

 Credits
 =======